baxter-flowers/recorder/README.md

 # Baxter recorder
 This node records frames (including end effectors) in JSON, cameras (including kinect and depth or other external camera) in AVI/H264 and actions (custom package) in JSON of experiments using Baxter.

+## Recording
-## Usage
+### Usage
-The basic usage is as follow:
+Make sure all the transform frames frames you are interested in are specified within the [config file](config/frames.yaml).
+Then the basic usage is as follow:
 ```
 roslaunch recorder record.launch
 ```